Shougo/ddu.vim/README.md

 Please read [help](doc/ddu.txt) for details.

-Ddu is the abbreviation of "dark deno powered UI".
+Ddu is the abbreviation of "dark deno-powered UI".
 It provides an extensible and asynchronous UI framework for neovim/Vim8.